RWAndhika/milestone-3-RWAndhika/README.md

 For API documentation, you can click [here](https://documenter.getpostman.com/view/33841449/2sA3dyir9T)

-If you have any question or anything else regarding the website, feel free to contact me at [linkedin](https://www.linkedin.com/in/raden-wisnu-andhika-pranidhia-b17a16196/), [email](mailto:radenwisnu21@gmail.com).
+If you have any question or anything else regarding the project, feel free to contact me at [linkedin](https://www.linkedin.com/in/raden-wisnu-andhika-pranidhia-b17a16196/), [email](mailto:radenwisnu21@gmail.com).
 I am open to any criticism and suggestion.
 Thank you!

 ## CREATE DATABASE